 The success of the 1986 paper led to continual enquiries from researchers about situations where the simple method did not apply.
 In response, we developed a series of more advanced approaches, which we described in Bland and Altman (1999).
-We both continue to get regular queries by email, about one per month to Doug and two to myself.
+We both continue to get regular queries by email.
 I have included a number of replies to these questions on my website in an FAQ list.

 David Sharp, who was the Lancet editor originally responsible for the acceptance of the paper and for shortening and thereby improving it considerably, wrote little piece about citations (Sharp 2004).
 This contained the following advice for those seeking to be cited: "Stick to review articles or methods in the hope of striking occasional gold; the most cited Lancet paper (hereby acquiring yet another hit) is a method, 1 and second and third prizes go to publications of this sort too."
 Reference 1 was, of course, Bland and Altman (1986).
 This is also the message of the Nature report.

 Altman DG, Bland JM.
 (1983) Measurement in medicine: the analysis of method

 comparison studies.
 The Statistician 32, 307-317.

 PDF file by kind permission of the Royal Statstical Society.